kcaleb1/Bit-Heroes-Automation/README.md

   - Show which farm was done (out of energy/out of bait)
   - Click `>>` button to add the mode into the queue to farming
   - Click `>>>` to move all mode into queue
-  - If automation was Stop and Start 'done' list will adding into 'queue'
 - 'queue' column:
   - Show automation order
   - Click `<<` button to move the mode into the done